Buying real estate in New Zealand?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Yes, foreigners can legally purchase farmland in New Zealand, but the process requires government approval through the Overseas Investment Office (OIO).
+Yes, foreigners can legally purchase farmland in New Zealand, but the process is heavily regulated and requires government approval for most agricultural properties.

 It's something we develop in our New Zealand property pack.